-How to write a follow up email after phone or face to cafe interview:
+How to write a follow-up email after a phone or face to cafe interview:

 Email a personalized, separate message to everyone you interviewed.

-Be specific (especially when followed in second interview).
-Recommend how you can help the company with their challenges.
+Be specific (especially when followed in the second interview).
+Recommend how you can help the company with its challenges.

 Enter a second follow-up email to ask for an update if you do not receive any response after the established period.

 If you have received another offer, follow it even soon, or not, if you plan to take it.

 If you do not get a job, contact the company.
 Nowadays, networking is more important than ever!